 Should I restructure my small-volume discount levels to make them more competitive?

-Enter the Project Grow Challenge presented by Entrepreneur and Canon USA for a chance to win up to $25,000 in funding for your business.
-Deadline is Sept.
-15 2015.
-Click here to enter.Yes, a price restructuring is needed.
+Join us at Entrepreneur magazine's Growth Conference, Dec.
+15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
+Register here for exclusive pricing, available only for a limited time.Yes, a price restructuring is needed.
 With an overall environment of inflation (i.e., a rise in the cost of basic goods and commodities, especially fuel), it's expected and understood that companies have to raise prices.

 You may also want to look at this as an opportunity to segment your customers, so that your bottom 10 percent drop off completely and you can focus on the 90 percent who may have slowed, but who are profitable.
 You may want to further segment the 90 percent and see how you might be able to offer some discounts to your best customers or find ways to increase volume/profit from your end.